 As you can see below, Yahoo and Bing had the most variation among the three sets of compared engines.
 83% of overlapped search results, the largest percentage of all engines compared, were more than 6 positions apart.
 This further demonstrates the significance of the change now that Bing is powering Yahoo: aside from around 77% of the top 50 search results changing, even among those search results that overlapped the vast majority were more than half a page apart.

 While SERPs can differ based on numerous factors such as the vertical, query type, and search volume, our analysis seems to indicate the search results on Yahoo.com changed in a big way when they handed the keys to the kingdom to Bing.
 In the short term this is good news for domains that were ranking well on Bing and may create some challenges for those that were ranking well in Yahoo and not Bing.

 In the long term, while it may have been difficult to justify optimizing for two separate engines (Yahoo and Bing) who carried 18% and 12% of the market and who’s top 50 search results differed by 77%, it makes far more sense to focus on an engine other than Google now that one engine powers 30% of the market.

-How do you see the Microsoft and Yahoo Alliance affecting your SEO initiatives?
+How do you see the Yahoo Bing Search Alliance affecting your SEO initiatives?
 Please feel free to comment below.